 You’ll probably blame yourself when the meal plan doesn’t “work”

 You are not alone if you have ever blamed yourself or felt like a failure for not staying on a meal plan for the rest of your life, despite your best intentions.
 Dieting and meal plans set you up for an ongoing cycle of restriction and overeating so that you feel so disconnected from yourself that you are convinced you can’t be trusted around food.
 The last thing I want to do is add to your distress around food, eating and your body by setting you up to fail.

 Looking for guidance or clear rules to follow are natural responses to feeling like you can’t manage on your own.
 However: rather than adding to your ever-expanding list of briefly followed meal plans, when working together we will tackle your concerns so that you can eventually be guided by a much better expert – yourself.

 Curious about the ‘how-to’ of eating intuitively to improve your health and wellbeing?
-Keep your eyes peeled for my next post ‘What to expect when we work together’.
+Check out ‘What to expect when working with this non-diet dietitian’.

 *Please note that meal plans may form a necessary temporary part of your treatment if you are in the acute phase of eating disorder recovery.

 Be first in line to read new blog posts, hear about upcoming events and get body positive, non-diet approach content straight to your inbox.

 Plus, sign up today and you'll receive a FREE mindful eating guide!